 HOW TO OBTAIN THE LATEST RELEASE OF VRSG

-MetaVR customers on active maintenance can obtain the latest release of VRSG (version 6.5) by downloading the VRSG 6.5 software and model libraries from their account on MetaVR's Download Server.
-Contact MetaVR for further information.
+Customers on active maintenance can obtain the latest release of VRSG (version 6.5) by downloading the VRSG 6.5 software and model libraries from their account on MVRsimulation's Download Server.
+Contact MVRsimulation for further information.

-You can order VRSG directly from MetaVR by filling out the quote request form.
+You can order VRSG directly from MVRsimulation by filling out the quote request form.